About Alison

 Area Serviced

 As a doula, while she can go anywhere in the Hunter region, when it comes to doula services she thinks the closer you live to your doula the better!
 As a guideline, she suggests trying to find a doula within a maximum of half to one hour’s drive of where you live or will give birth.
+With this in mind, she focuses on supporting women in Port Stephens and northern Newcastle.

 Who can we help?